Creative Writing and Poetics //

 During the thesis process, students receive on-going faculty mentorship toward the realization of the MFA Thesis: a book-length creative manuscript with a critical research poetics essay.

 The MFA in Creative Writing and Poetics is one of the only graduate writing programs in the country that focuses explicitly on poetics in addition to creative writing.
-Poetics refers to a contemplative and theoretical framework for writing in any genre, creating a discourse between aesthetic praxis and the critical inquiries that prompt that practice.
+Poetics refers to a contemplative and theoretical framework for writing in any genre, creating a discourse between aesthetic praxis and critical inquiry.

-- Graduate assistantships in the writing center, teaching, events, and publications, plus scholarships and awards available.
+- Graduate assistantships and teaching opportunities, plus scholarships and awards available.

-- Summer Writing Program: a month-long colloquium of JKS and visiting faculty who teach workshops, give lectures and readings, as well as mentor students in one-on-one conferences.
+- Summer Writing Program: a colloquium of JKS and visiting faculty who teach workshops, give lectures and readings, as well as mentor students in one-on-one conferences.

-- Numerous events and visiting faculty: What Where Series, JKS Symposium, Writing Thinking Being Conference, Allen Ginsberg Visiting Fellow, Leslie Scalapino Lecture in Innovative Poetics, Embodied Poetics (collaboration with MFA Theater program), Women of Naropa reading, and the 4x4 Student Reading Series.
+- Numerous events and visiting faculty: What Where Series, JKS Symposium, [Dis]embodied Poetics Conference, Allen Ginsberg Visiting Fellow, Leslie Scalapino Lecture in Innovative Poetics, Embodied Poetics (collaboration with MFA Theater program), Women of Naropa reading, and the 4x4 Student Reading Series.

 - Contemplative opportunities in courses such as meditation, yoga, ikebana, aikido, or Contemplative Poetics.

-- Innovative classes: Notes on Architecture, Memoir/Anti-Memoir, Performance Art & Writing, Translation, Image & Text, Documentary Poetics, Cross-Genre Forms, Writer's Practicum with the Allen Ginsberg Visiting Fellow, or Writer's Practicum with Anne Waldman.
+- Innovative classes: Notes on Architecture, Memoir/Anti-Memoir, Performance Art & Writing, Translation, Text and Image, Documentary Poetics, Cross-Genre Forms, Writers Practicum with the Allen Ginsberg Visiting Fellow, or Writers Practicum with Anne Waldman.

 - 9 credits of writing workshops